 Full song overview in both services.
 Note the scrollbar in Play Music.

-Recommendations and mixes
+Playlists, recommendations, and mixes

 Recommendations and mixes are a pretty personal thing — some people prefer Spotify's Discover playlists that give you a playlist of songs you might like.
-YouTube Music is much more aggressive in narrowing your taste down to a certain artists and genres once it notices you like them, evident from recurring recommendations you keep getting on the home page.
+YouTube Music is much more aggressive in narrowing your taste down to certain artists and genres once it notices you like them, evident from recurring recommendations you keep getting on the home page.
 Google Play Music is similar in this regard and keeps recommending the same music (except for the "recommended new releases" radio, but that still consists of artists that I listen to anyway).

 Recommendations and mixes.